heyrmi/Selenium-Automation-Testing-Framework/README.md

 ## Credits

 - This project originally belongs to [Amuthan Shaktivel](https://github.com/amuthansakthivel)
-- I have made a couple of changes in the BasePage and added Flipkart Test.
+- I have made changes in the BasePage, added Flipkart Test and added lombok support.